jochem06/Proofflow-lsp/README.md

 in the directory of whichever installer you used; in this case either `brew`, `opam`, or something else.

 ## Files to be checked for Code Quality Assesment:
-Only `src/serverScript.ts` and `src/newModels.ts`, as everything else in this repository has been copied, unmodified from Rafael Fioratto's original LSP [repository](https://github.com/ImperiumMaximus/ts-lsp-client)
+Only `src/serverScript.ts` and `src/newModels.ts`, as everything else in this repository has been copied, unmodified from Raffaele Fioratto's original LSP [repository](https://github.com/ImperiumMaximus/ts-lsp-client)